 Asthma is common in the UK, with over 5 million people currently thought to be getting treatment for the condition.
 Often linked to other conditions, the illness is chronic in many cases, although some children may find that their symptoms decrease as they get older.
 Nevertheless, the condition can and does affect many adults.

-The main symptoms of asthma are a reduced capacity to breathe, wheezing and coughing.
+The main symptoms of asthma are breathlessness, wheezing and coughing.
 Exacerbations, more commonly known as asthma attacks, are incidences where these symptoms onset suddenly, to a severe extent.
 They occur due to the inflammation and contraction of muscles in the windpipe, and in the branches which connect it to the lungs.
 This can reduce the space in the airways and make these passages narrower, leading to breathing problems.
 It can also result in the development of excess phlegm, causing further issues with breathing.

 Certain triggers can bring on an asthma attack, or irritate the condition.
 These might be airborne debris such as animal fur or pollen, cigarette smoke, or a viral infection.
 Some cases may be brought on by exercise too.

-What causes the condition exactly is not yet clear, but many doctors suggest that genetics may play a part.
+There are several factors that can contribute towards the development of asthma.
+A family history of the condition is one example.
 The likelihood of a person developing asthma may also be increased by environmental factors during childhood, such as exposure to tobacco smoke, or the need of a ventilator following birth.

 At present, there is no cure for asthma, but treatment can help to keep the condition under control.
 There are two main approaches when it comes to managing asthma with medicine; relief and prevention.

-Medications which relieve the condition include beta-2 agonists, such as Ventolin and Bricanyl, which get to work straight away and limit symptoms when they become active.
-In the body, they work as bronchodilators, which means they encourage muscle tissue in the airways to relax.
-This calms tenseness during an attack and makes it easier for the user to breathe.
+Medications which relieve the condition include beta-2 agonists, such as Ventolin and Airomir.
+These particular inhalers contain salbutamol, which gets to work within five minutes to limit symptoms when they become active.
+In the body, this medicines works as a ‘bronchodilator’, which means that they encourage muscle tissue in the airways to relax.
+This helps open the airways during an attack, and makes it easier for the user to breathe.

-Among the treatments which act as preventative measures for asthma are corticosteroids, including Qvar and Flixotide which work by reducing inflammation in the airways affected.
+Among the treatments which act as preventative measures for asthma are corticosteroids, including Qvar and Flixotide, which work by reducing inflammation in the airways affected.
 They do this by restricting the release of chemicals by the immune system, which can occur when the body comes into contact with a particular allergen or irritant.
+Preventer inhalers are commonly known as ‘brown’ or ‘purple’ inhalers.
+Asthma UK provide further information on good inhaler technique.

 Combination treatments are also available, which contain active agents that perform in both ways.
-One such product is Seretide, which consists of a reliever (salmetereol) and a preventer (fluticasone).
+One such product is Seretide, which consists of two preventers, salmeterol and fluticasone.
 They are administered through the once or twice daily use of one inhaler, which contains both medicines.

 Types of Treatment